Sioweb/AdmiralcloudClient/README.md

 Create a file in a subdirectory of your project: `public/index.php`.
 Its not necessary how you name the public dir, it also could be named `web`, or what ever you prever.
 The index.php file just **should not** be in the same level as `vendor`.

+To test the requests, just remove the comments (// ) from behind a die()-block.

 ```php
 <?php